PandaMods-Dev/Pandas-Falling-Trees/README.md

 - [Q] Will the mod work for more than 1 block thick trees.
   - [A] Yes the mod works for trees that are more than 1 block thick.

-If you have any of your own questions, please leave them on my [discord](https://discord.gg/wjPt4vEfXb)
+If you have any of your own questions or suggestions, please leave them on my [discord](https://discord.gg/wjPt4vEfXb)

 ## Known Issues:
 - Wilder Wilds: Game crash when mining trees.
 I recommend blacklisting the logs and leaves in the mod config.